The latest campus comings and goings

 RESIGNED David Moore, a Bates employee since 1994 and supervisor of student mail services and the campus mail route since 1997, effective July 17.

-DECEASED Leo L. Maheux, a member of the Physical Plant staff from 1972 to 1986, on July 23, at 90; and Annette R. Laneuville-Dwinal, who joined the College in 1998 and became assistant director of Student Financial Services in 2002.
+DECEASED Leo L. Maheux, a member of the Facility Services staff from 1972 to 1986, on July 23, at 90; and Annette R. Laneuville-Dwinal, who joined the College in 1998 and became assistant director of Student Financial Services in 2002.
 She died on Oct.
 7, at age 40.